dj-2002/texteditor/README.md

 + Direct Save/Export to TXT file

 Text Editor has been optimized for use on mobile phones and tablets.
 It is suitable for both general and professional use.

+ou run into any issues or have any suggestions, please feel free to contact us: nbowdeveloper@gmail.com